 - Usage and altmetrics

-You may take inspiration from a variety of reports and updates publicly shared by many libraries and library consortia, and appropriately formatted for the relevant stakeholder audience.
+As your monitoring and assessment exercises will largely depend on the quality of metadata you receive from publishers, it is important to establish criteria for publisher reporting in your agreements and to check compliance over the course of the agreement term.
+You may also wish to integrate checkpoints in the agreement for integrating workflow and reporting improvements to improve the success of the agreement.
+Inspiration can be taken from a variety of reports and updates publicly shared by many libraries and library consortia, and appropriately formatted for the relevant stakeholder audience.
 For example, here is a brief executive summary assessment by the German Rectors’ Conference of the first year of the DEAL-Wiley agreement.
 A series of annual reports from the Bibsam Consortium in Sweden and from Jisc in the UK provide an assessment of their first “offset” agreement with Springer Nature.
-Here are examples of some highly-visual, web-based national-level open access monitoring reports in the Netherlands and Finland.
+There are many highly-visual, web-based open access monitoring reports on the national (e.g. in the Netherlands and Finland) or international level.
+In some cases, information about the proportion of articles published open access as enabled by TAs and other strategies can feed into funder-specific reporting, such as this report from the NWO in the Netherlands.
 This Science Europe Briefing Paper on Open Access Monitoring provides some insightful recommendations on the key questions that research organizations should answer in order to develop a plan and criteria for monitoring their progress in the open access transition, generally.

 Again, contact ESAC if you would like to get involved and to share your questions and suggestions.